 - Link building practices

 - Investor and investment opportunities

 The list goes on.
 Yes, email prospecting is a strong contender when trying to find company emails, but it’s not the only reason.
 There are many legitimate motives and purposes for expanding our email address books.

 ‘Top tips’ to find business email addresses

-This section covers how to find company email addresses using a little business sense and without turning to digital tools and services.
+This section covers how to find business email address using a little business sense and without turning to digital tools and business email service.

 1. Google them

-If you don’t get lucky with the details you have, don’t panic, there are plenty more ways to dive deeper into your search.
+If you don’t get lucky with the details you have, don’t panic, there are plenty other ways to dive deeper into your search.